bloomberg/crane/README.md

 opam install . --deps-only
 ```

-To install OCaml (at least 4.14.0) and Rocq (at least 9.0.0).
+To install OCaml (at least 4.14.0) and Rocq (9.0.0).
 You can then build and install the project by running

 ```bash
 make build && make install